Essa31/Reading-Notes/README.md

 This site having notes about every subject in advance class in ASAC.
 We will write notes about:

-1. C# C#
+1. Web application
-2. Data structures and AlgorithmsDSA
+2. Python django
-3. SQLSQL BOLT
+3. Database

 ## Code 102 - Intro to Software Development